The Chart Repository Guide

 gh-pages branch as charts repository, e.g.:

 https://USERNAME.github.io/REPONAME.
-The demonstration TS
+The demonstration

 Charts repository is accessible at

 To configure an ordinary web server to serve Helm charts, you merely need to do the following: